Dyslexia curriculum and programs for schools

 Spotlight North Carolina: One95 Literacy Ecosystem takes root

-District leaders at Edgecombe County Public Schools saw early on that 95 Tier 3 Literacy Solution, which includes 95 RAP and professional learning, was going to have a significant impact on students’ reading skills.
+District leaders at Edgecombe County Public Schools saw that 95 Tier 3 Literacy Solution, which includes 95 RAP and professional learning, was going to have a significant impact on students’ reading skills.
 So they decided to roll it out across the district.
-They now have 95 RAP teachers and tutors in every elementary school—and even have RAP teachers and tutors in some of their middle and high schools.
+They now have 95 RAP teachers and tutors in every elementary school—and even in some of their middle and high schools.

 Frequently asked questions